-(f) Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio Non-U.S. company's outstanding voting securities.
-Non-U.S. company or principal place of business outside the U.S. Original purchase denominated in Canadian dollars.
+- (f) Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's outstanding voting securities. - Non-U.S. company or principal place of business outside the U.S. (g) - (h) Original purchase denominated in Canadian dollars.